sanjsingh07/Domi-chain/SECURITY.md

 Copy the patches to https://release.solana.com/ under a subdirectory named after the advisory id (example: https://release.solana.com/GHSA-hx59-f5g4-jghh/v1.4.patch).
-Contact a member of the `solana-labs/admins` group if you require access to release.solana.com
+Contact a member of the `analog-labs/admins` group if you require access to release.solana.com

-Using the "Solana Red Alert" channel:
+Using the "Analog Red Alert" channel:
 1. Notify validators that there's an issue and a patch will be provided in X minutes
 2. If X minutes expires and there's no patch, notify of the delay and provide a new ETA